aloktech/RESTServiceFrameworkComparison/README.md

 The Framework that are used for server side REST services are Jersey and RestEasy.
 And the standalone REST Framework services are Spring Boot, Spark Java, Javalin, Proteus, Jooby and Helidon.
-For the client side REST services, the Frameworks that I have used are Jersey Client, OkHTTP, UniRest and HttpClientJDK 11.
+For the client side REST services, the Frameworks that I have used are Jersey Client, OkHTTP, Unirest, Spring and HttpClientJDK 11.

 **Service Provider**
 - ClientServiceProvider